awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-sample-mad.md

 The following sample AWS Systems Manager runbook performs these actions:
 + Retrieves the latest Windows Server 2012R2 Amazon Machine Image \(AMI\) using Systems Manager Parameter Store to use when launching the EC2 instances that will be configured as domain controllers\.
 Parameter Store is a capability of AWS Systems Manager\.
-+ Uses the `aws:executeAwsApi` automation action to call several AWS API actions to create the VPC architecture\.
++ Uses the `aws:executeAwsApi` automation action to call several AWS API operations to create the VPC architecture\.
 The domain controller instances are launched in private subnets, and connect to the internet using a NAT gateway\.
 This enables the SSM Agent on the instances to access the requisite Systems Manager endpoints\.
 + Uses the `aws:waitForAwsResourceProperty` automation action to confirm the instances launched by the previous action are `Online` for AWS Systems Manager\.
 + Uses the `aws:runCommand` automation action to configure the instances launched as Microsoft Active Directory domain controllers\.